Skip to content

 DFF.THREAD.wait_all_finished(...)

-Check if all functions in the current thread pool have finished executing.
+Determine whether all functions in the current thread pool have been executed

 Example